RichBurman/highlands_project5/README.md

     - User being able to create an account via social media, e.g. facebook, twitter etc. This would be good user experience, as users can create accounts very quickly and also offered marketing oppportunities for Highlands Adventures.
 - Payment via ApplePay, Pay Pal etc
     - Currently payment is card only.
 It would be good to offer more methods of payment to the user to improve user experience.
+- Validation on checkout form
+    - Currently there is no validation on the checkout form, apart from that field needs to be filed.
+This is bad user experience and validation needs to be added to ensure valid data is entered in the form.

 ## Technologies Used